MON - FRI: 08:00 - 05:00 PM

 Interior design is about space, more to the point, creating a space that’s perfect for you.
 Imagine that, gentlemen.
 It probably looks like this in your mind:

-So I’m sorry to have to point out that interior design is also about reality!
+So I’m sorry to have to point out that interior design is also about reality (take a look through our interior design portfolio to see reality)!
 Understanding location, lighting, context, existing architecture, lifestyle choices and budget are all much bigger considerations than fashion (because while I like to bring my clients’ homes up to date, I will never do so at the expense of HOW they live).

 Professional design starts with a brief.
 It starts with an exploration of how people live, where they spend their time, what their priorities are, what their individual taste is, and how much money they’ve got to realise these needs, tastes and desires.